sanderslab/magellanmapper/README.md

 ### Dependencies

-The main required and optional dependencies in Clrbrain are:
+The main required and optional dependencies in MagellanMapper are:

 - Scipy, Numpy, Matplotlib stack
 - Mayavi/TraitsUI/Qt stack for GUI and 3D visualization